-Independent films pulled in roughly $1.9B (about $1.9 billion) at the global box office in 2025, an all-time high after the collapse five years earlier [Dataintelo].
-That number reframes a long-running debate: indie cinema isn’t just surviving, it’s quietly outperforming expectations.
+Independent films have clawed back to a strong global box office since the 2020 collapse, with breakout titles pulling in numbers that reframe a long-running debate: indie cinema isn’t just surviving, it’s quietly outperforming expectations.
 With 2024 and 2025 data now in the books, filmmakers have something they’ve never had before: concrete proof that owning distribution works.
 If you loved the scrappy energy of A24’s breakout era or rooted for Neon when they bet on weird, this next chapter hits similar notes.
 Only now, the creators themselves are holding the cards.

 Why Distribution Control Changes Everything